shahronak47/duckdb-speed-comparison/README.md

 # duckdb-speed-comparison

 Repository to compare speed for using duckdb entirely with duckdb and parquet.
+Also comparing it with `duckplyr` operations.
 This is created to test speed for a very specific use case that I have.

 ## Use Case :